karasgit/INDX-for-Voron-2.4/README.md

 It is necessary to replace front idlers, because X extrusion have to fit between it.
 I use https://github.com/selliott79/Other-V2-Idlers .
 In my repo are front idlers modified to be able to use original screws.
+You can use also https://github.com/clee/VoronBFI BFI .

 Wires are managed with original X axis cable chain between bottoms rack and back gantry extrusion (form bottom side).
 Use Z_Chain_mount to mount chain to buttom extrusion.
 On back gantry extrusion is chain crewed dirctly to extrusion from buttom side.

 Printable area is reduced by 18 mm on Y (332 mm on 350 mm printer).
-X is reduced approx 2-3 mm (347 mm), Z without tophead is 300 mm.
+X is not reduced and Z without tophead is 300 mm.